open-formulieren/open-forms/docs/configuration/general/styling.rst

     reasons.

 Main website link
-    The main website link is used so the end-user can return to you main website, e.g.
+    The main website link is used so the end-user can return to your main website, e.g.
     ``https://www.gemeente.nl``.
 Clicking the logo (or link) in the header will return the end-user to this URL.